philip-zhan/chergpt/docs/slack-oauth-setup.md

 3. Review the permissions being requested:
    - View basic information about public channels
    - View messages in public channels
-   - View your identity information
 4. Click "Allow" to grant permissions
 5. You'll be redirected back to the settings page
-6. The Slack card should now show "Connected as [Team ID-User ID]"
+6. The Slack card should now show "Connected to Slack workspace"

 ### 4. Test Disconnection